microsoft/winget-pkgs/doc/manifest/schema/1.1.0/defaultLocale.md

   #### Required Field
   This key represents the name of the publisher for a given package.
 This field is intended to allow the full publisher's or ISV's name to be displayed as they wish.

-  >Note: With the 1.0 release of the Windows Package Manager, this name affects how packages from a source are mapped to Apps installed in Windows 10 via Add / Remove Programs (ARP).
+  >Note: With the 1.0 release of the Windows Package Manager, this name affects how packages from a source are mapped to Apps installed in Windows 10 and Windows 11 via Add / Remove Programs (ARP).
 The best practice is to ensure this matches the ARP entry for the package when it has been installed.
 The impact is associated with `winget upgrade` and `winget list`.
  </details>

 #### PublisherUrl